eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/padding-line-between-statements/README.md

   - `"iife"` is immediately invoked function expression statements.
 This matches calls on a function expression, optionally prefixed with a unary operator.
   - `"import"` is `import` declarations.
   - `"let"` is `let` variable declarations, both single-line and multiline.
-  - `"multiline-block-like"` is block like statements.
-This is the same as `block-like` type, but only if the block is multiline.
-  - `"multiline-const"` is multiline `const` variable declarations.
-  - `"multiline-export"` is multiline `export` declarations.
-  - `"multiline-expression"` is expression statements.
-This is the same as `expression` type, but only if the statement is multiline.
-  - `"multiline-let"` is multiline `let` variable declarations.
-  - `"multiline-using"` is multiline `using` and `await using` variable declarations.
-  - `"multiline-var"` is multiline `var` variable declarations.
   - `"return"` is `return` statements.
-  - `"singleline-const"` is single-line `const` variable declarations.
-  - `"singleline-export"` is single-line `export` declarations.
-  - `"singleline-let"` is single-line `let` variable declarations.
-  - `"singleline-using"` is single-line `using` and `await using` variable declarations.
-  - `"singleline-var"` is single-line `var` variable declarations.
   - `"switch"` is `switch` statements.
   - `"throw"` is `throw` statements.
   - `"try"` is `try` statements.